roytang/blog/content/post/2020/06/why-twitter/index.md

 {{< img src="IMG_0841.png" >}}

 With these settings disabled, they don't expose any of your data to advertisers, and they don't track you offsite.
+Twitter also by its design gathers less specific personal information about you.
+They don't have fields to store your educational background or religious preference or other such demographics.
+Such things can be inferred from your activity though, but if I don't enable targetted advertising, they really have no reason to do so.

 ### Twitter provides more fine-tuned controls for you to filter who can interact with you.